Finance leaders’ top tips for investing in AI

 CFO at software company Hyland

-The most important question to ask when assessing the feasibility of any AI project is if your workforce is AI-ready.
+The most important area to consider when assessing the feasibility of an AI project is whether your workforce is AI-ready.
 This means taking the time to evaluate whether your staff are equipped with the knowledge and tools to use AI technology in a safe and efficient way, one that complies with regulations and results in a positive return on investment.
-If not, this may require upskilling teams, which takes time and money, to ensure they understand the tools available to help them succeed.
+If not, this may require upskilling teams – which takes time and money – to ensure they understand the tools available to help them succeed.

 Nine questions for CFOs to ask before any new AI project